PM the file to the user running the competition, not out here.

 Was actually going to ask how you did this

-The Maesima NV-982 also known as the Cenlento in some markets is a midsize car which was manufactured by Maesima from 1982 to 1988.
+The Maesima NV-982 also known as the Celento in some markets is a midsize car which was manufactured by Maesima from 1982 to 1988.
 The sedan, liftback and wagon models were released in February 1982, they were produced in Anikatia at the main factory facilities in Namju.

-The Maesima Cenlento (NV-982 Series II) sedan, liftback and wagon models were released in April 1985, featuring a revised look with new front fascia, tail treatments in addition to mechanical changes including an automatic transmission option and further refinements to the ride and handling.
+The Maesima Celento (NV-982 Series II) sedan, liftback and wagon models were released in April 1985, featuring a revised look with new front fascia, tail treatments in addition to mechanical changes including an automatic transmission option and further refinements to the ride and handling.
 The range was revised and the new limited edition Trail-Trek edition was introduced.

 The Trail-Trek edition was a unique take on an offroad vehicle.
 Maesima at that time had only introduced the Celento in 1982 their first vehicle to the American market and while the lineup included a sedan, liftback and wagon variants there was nothing to compete in the growing off-road and sports utility market.

 Instead what Maesima engineers sought to offer an alternative to buyers looking for something with some off-road capability.
 The Trail-Trek added additional ground clearance, underbody armour and locking differential which allowed the vehicle to make its way through terrain regular 2WD’s can only dream about.